kalimatas/kalimatas.github.com/_posts/2016-04-26-split-file-with-awk-not-break-sequence.markdown

 ---
 layout: post
-title: "Split file in chunks without breaking the sequence with GAWK"
+title: "Split File in Chunks without Breaking the Sequence with GAWK"
 date: 2016-04-26 23:01
 ---